directgate/directgate/README.md

 - Advanced file search, image/video playback, and drag-and-drop between devices
 - Multiple concurrent sessions multiplexed over one link

-**Beta access**: Remote desktop and other early features are currently available only for beta-enabled accounts.
-Installing the agent from the `dev` branch is not enough to unlock them in the web UI.
-To request access, email us at [support@directgate.io](mailto:support@directgate.io) using the same email address you used to register on [directgate.io](https://directgate.io/), and we’ll enable beta features for your account as soon as possible.

 ## Screenshots

 These are the experiences the agent powers once it is paired with your account.